How Do You Snake Past a 90 Degree Turn

 Drain Snake Going Wrong Way

-There are a few things you can do to make sure you’re using your drain snake correctly: – Read the instructions!
-This may seem like a no-brainer, but it’s important to make sure you understand how to use the tool before you start trying to fix your clog.
+You can do a few things to make sure you’re using your drain snake correctly: – Read the instructions!
+This may seem like a no-brainer, but it’s important to ensure you understand how to use the tool before trying to fix your clog.

 The coils on the end of the snake will grab onto any debris in their path and help break up the clog.